RawSalmon69/PointOfSale_project/README.md

 # PointOfSale_project
-webdev project to make a cloud POS service.
+webdev project to make a cloud POS service using PERN stack.